 A current extract from one of our Supply Chain Partners factories details SMETA Pillar 4 Audit findings covering “Freedom of Association and Right to Collective Bargaining are respected” where Current Systems and Evidence viewed by the Auditor are reported including Worker & Management interviews.

-These findings are shared with factory and Workers’ Representative/Committees and ongoing action and improvement programs are implemented.
+These findings are shared with our Supply Chain partners factories and their Workers’ Representative/Committees where appropriate Action plans and improvement programs are implemented.